 Phase two involved full text scrutiny of papers.
 Attempts were made to contact authors of any papers not available electronically or from library sources, but this still resulted in 19 papers being unobtainable, ten of which were from NHS and local government organisations from the mid 1980s onwards.

 A total of 85 full text papers were scrutinised, including 30 reports of quantitative studies and 55 reports of qualitative and mixed methods research.
 As well as relevance, threshold methodological inclusion criteria were applied at phase two.
-In relation to quantitative research, we included all papers that reported results of pre and post testing following a performing arts intervention, regardless of whether these included the use of controls or randomisation procedures.
+In relation to quantitative research, we included all papers that reported results of pre- and post-testing following a performing arts intervention, regardless of whether these included the use of controls or randomisation procedures.
 In relation to qualitative research, we included all papers that reported the use of recognised procedures of data collection such as interviews, focus groups and observation.

 Among the qualitative reports were a large number of case vignettes and reports by practitioners describing a wide range of benefits of a range of performing arts interventions including music training, music performance and creative drama.
 However, the lack of reporting of procedures for data collection and analysis meant that it was difficult to include these reports.
 This left a total of six qualitative studies along with nine quantitative studies included in the review.
 One paper (Walsh-Bowers & Basso, 1999) described a mixed methods study with a quantitative and qualitative element, both of which were included, hence 14 papers were included in the review.
 The studies were subjected to critical appraisal using standard tools in a process whereby each paper was reviewed by two researchers.